JeremyJChu/diabetes/README.md

 The paper can be found [here](https://github.com/JeremyJChu/diabetes/blob/main/outputs/diabetes.pdf).

 ## The Data
 The data is collected for an individual with their explicit consent.
 All personable identifiable data has been removed from the raw datasets prior to cleaning.
-A comprehensive datasource datasheet can be found [here](https://github.com/JeremyJChu/diabetes/blob/main/outputs/datasource-datasheet.pdf).
+A comprehensive datasource datasheet can be found [here](https://github.com/JeremyJChu/diabetes/blob/main/outputs/datasource-datasheet.pdf) based on the template describer [here](https://arxiv.org/abs/1803.09010v7).
 You are free to use the data as you see fit given proper credits.
 For further inquiries, please email jeremychuj@gmail.com.

 ## Packages